 Call of Duty: Black Ops 4 is now available to play around the world on PS4, Xbox One and PC following a 12 October 2018 release.

 Who is making Call of Duty: Black Ops 4?

-This year’s Call of Duty title will be developed by Treyarch, one of the three studios that share responsibility for the production of the series.
+This year’s Call of Duty title has been developed by Treyarch, one of the three studios that share responsibility for the production of the series.

 Treyarch’s pedigree for Call of Duty games has been well tested, starting out with Call of Duty 2: Big Red One to Call of Duty 3, and the wildly popular Call of Duty: World at War.
 Since then, they’ve taken the helm of the Black Ops series which has helped push the brand to new heights.

-What platforms will Call of Duty: Black Ops 4 be available on?
+What platforms is Call of Duty: Black Ops 4 available on?